 The Power Is God's

 "To know the mechanics does not mean that we are practicing the Disciplines.
 The Spiritual Disciplines are an inward and spiritual reality, and the inner attitude of the heart is far more crucial than the mechanics for coming into the reality of the spiritual life."

 ------- Richard Foster, *Celebration Of Discipline* 2nd ed.
 (Harper, 1988), p.3

 Spiritual practices can be sound and helpful, but they can become the home of superstition and magic, too.
 Take, for example, prayer beads.
-This practice has traveled from India to the Sufi Muslims, through the Crusaders to the Roman Catholic Church, where it lives on in the form of the rosary.
+This practice traveled from India to the Sufi Muslims, then through the Crusaders to the Roman Catholic Church, where it lives on in the form of the rosary.
 The idea is simple: a chain or bracelet of beads is used to remind you to pray and keep track of prayer wherever you go throughout the day.
-The beads can also be used to help you remember key parts of Jesus' life and work.
+The beads can also help you remember key parts of Jesus' life and work.
 When used that way, the beads can be a devotional blessing.
-Especially in tough and pressing situations, what you recall and re-speak with the beads can help send your attention and trust back to God.
-However, for most people who use them, in whatever religion, the beads (or the prayers associated with them) start to take on a magical or superstitious aura.
-It is as if, when used correctly, the beads had miraculous powers that God or the saints had to answer to, or as if they gave some unique contact with God, or as if saying them backwards or in some wayward manner could act as a
+In tough and pressing situations, what you recall and re-speak with the beads can send your attention and trust back to God.

 ------- Abraham J. Heschel

 "Resolved : that all men should live for the glory of God.

 Resolved second : that whether others do or not, I will."